-Amherst Shore Country Inn & Historic Ketchum Cottages
+Amherst Shore Country Inn & Ketchum Cottages Official Site

 When visiting the Amherst area in Nova Scotia why not enjoy outstanding ocean views and stay by the sea?